epfl-ada/ada-welovepandas-webpage/Seasonality.md

 From the graph above, we can conclude the following points:

-- **Observation:** Both regions show a clear seasonality pattern.
+- Both regions show a clear seasonality pattern.
 However, in Europe, there is more noise present, and there is a second peak, which seems to appear in spring.
 What could be the reason for this?
-- **Trend:** The trend seems to be linearly increasing for both continents, even though it is clearly higher for NA users.
+- The trend seems to be linearly increasing for both continents with a similar slope.
+Although North America definitely shows higher ABV on average at all times!

 ---